drhsqlite/pikchr/doc/userman.md

 ### Justify Text Left Or Right

-As the "above" and "below" keywords control up and down positioning of the text, so the "ljust" and "rjust" keywords control left and right positioning.
+As the "`above`" and "`below`" keywords control up and down positioning of the text, so the "`ljust`" and "`rjust`" keywords control left and right positioning.

-For a line, the "ljust" means that the left side of the text is flush against the center point of the line.
-And "rjust" means that the right side of the text is flush against the center point of the line.
+For a line, the "`ljust`" means that the left side of the text is flush against the center point of the line.
+And "`rjust`" means that the right side of the text is flush against the center point of the line.
 (In the following diagram, the red dot is at the center of the line.)